 Shown in yellow in the Activity Center map, this area is in the southwest quadrant of the Activity Center.
 Development within this subarea will reflect much of what is located here today with a mix of commercial, residential, and institutional uses.
-Where redevelopment does occur, it should be scaled appropriately with existing development in the area, with 2- to 3- story buildings located near the intersection of Briarcliff Road and Clairmont Road and 1- to 2- story buildings located closer to existing single-family neighborhoods, at a maximum density of 24 units per acre.
+Where redevelopment does occur, it should be scaled appropriately with existing development in the area, with 2- to 3- story integrated, mixed-use buildings with ground floor, non-residential uses located near the intersection of Briarcliff Road and Clairmont Road and 1- to 2- story residential only buildings located closer to existing single-family neighborhoods, at a maximum density of 24 units per acre.
+According to the DeKalb County Zoning Code, properties that are zoned MR, MU, or OI have taller height restrictions (3-5 stories depending on the classification) with transitional height planes adjacent to single-family residential.